 What better way to know how popular a company is but by their approximate monthly web traffic which is what I am going to provide you (tools used typically only by digital marketing/SEO professionals).

-Listed below are nine of the top Japanese snack and candy box subscription services by their approximate monthly site traffic based upon a popular web traffic analytics tool.
+Listed below are nine of the most popular Japanese subscription box for candy and snacks by their approximate monthly site traffic based upon a popular web traffic analytics tool.
 I mean, if that doesn’t tell you how popular a candy subscription box is, I don’t know what would (maybe access to all their financials although they’re not going to divulge that to me).

 I Googled “Japanese Candy and Snack Box”